Why most downloaded goal tracking templates end up abandoned

 6. Visual progress trackers: the consistency builder

 Sometimes the best tracking tool is a grid you can color in.
 Visual progress trackers (calendars, streak charts, thermometer fill-ins) make invisible progress visible.
-When you can see 14 consecutive green squares, breaking the streak feels costly — consistent with what behavioral economists call loss aversion, where losing accumulated progress feels disproportionately painful [6].
+When you can see 14 consecutive green squares, breaking the streak feels costly.
+As Daniel Kahneman and Amos Tversky established through prospect theory, losses register more intensely than equivalent gains [6] — losing accumulated progress feels disproportionately painful, and visual trackers turn that psychological pull into a retention mechanism.

 Best for: Daily habits and consistency-based goals where the primary metric is “did I do the thing?”

 Visible progress becomes protected progress.
-What happens when your weekly review reveals the same obstacle three weeks in a row?
-That’s where the next template comes in.
+When your weekly review reveals the same obstacle three weeks in a row, the next template comes in.

 7. Why do obstacle planning worksheets improve follow-through?